-Who get addicted and who doesn’t?
-Teen addiction is fact of life in today’s world, and it’s important to take any teen use of alcohol and drugs very seriously.
-But know that not all experimentation ends in addiction.
+Who get addicted and who doesn't?
+Teen addiction is fact of life for 15% of high schoolers, and it's important to take any teen use of alcohol and drugs very seriously.
+But not all experimentation ends in addiction.
 Many teens do not become addicted even if they have significantly experimented with chemical use.
+Here's five risk factors that greatly influence addiction.

 Teen Addiction Is Everywhere

-Biological influences including genetics can play a part in teens’ becoming addicted.
-For example, teenagers go down the path of addiction much quicker than adults due to their biological developmental milestones not being fully met such as hormone development.
+Biological influences including genetics can play a part in teens' becoming addicted.
+For example, teenagers get addicted much quicker than adults.
+Their hormones are still developing; they haven't hit all of their biological developmental milestones.
 Women become addicted quicker than men also because of genetic differences.
 Having a family history of addiction can also significantly influence the chance of addiction.
 Further, if there is active and regular substance/marijuana/alcohol/tobacco use in the family, teens can mirror that behavior.

 This influencing factor is especially seen within families where substance/alcohol use is normal.
 Social influences also include peers, sports groups, all kinds of social clubs, and social media that makes using seem exciting and fun and harmless.
 A very important negative modeling example is that of the glorifying of use through social media.If your child views using chemicals as normal or fun behavior, they think it's okay to drink or drug.
 If parents use alcohol responsibility and don’t do other drugs, then young people can model healthy patterns even when they get outside messages that drinking is acceptable.